-This is a suggested ten days travel itinerary for Costa Rica that covers San José, La Fortuna, Monteverde, and Manuel Antonio.
+Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Why Travel To Costa Rica